jooy2/qsu/docs/src/methods-string.md

 ## `_.capitalizeEverySentence (string)`

 Capitalize the first letter of every sentence.
-Typically, the `. ` (period and one space) characters to separate sentences, but this can be customized via the value of the `splitChar` argument.
+Typically, the `.` characters to separate sentences, but this can be customized via the value of the `splitChar` argument.

 - `str::string`
 - `splitChar::string`